 Edinburgh, March 24 (AFP/APP): Finn Russell has returned from concussion to be included in Scotland’s side for Friday’s Six Nations trip to France.

-Stay tuned to Baaghi TV for updates and more news!
+Stay tuned to Baaghi TV for latest news and updates!